cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 `"Hello, Cartesi."`

 :::tip
 You can run the Cartesi Rollups environment locally in [host mode](./overview.md#host-mode).
-Please follow the guide on [how to run DApp back-ends in Host Mode](./dapp-host-mode.md), but before that make sure to [shutdown the current running environment](#how-to-shutdown-the-environment).
+Please follow the guide on [how to run dApp back-ends in Host Mode](./dapp-host-mode.md), but before that make sure to [shutdown the current running environment](#how-to-shutdown-the-environment).
 :::

 :::note